This is a complete guide to Lunges vs Squats.

 This exercise has long been crowned “The King” of all exercises.

 It is without a doubt a natural human movement pattern, which every beginner should learn in the very start of their training.

-If you are a beginner who REALLY wants to get in shape, but you don’t know much about training, then learning the right technique of this exercise and gradually overloading on it, will be of great use.
+If you are a beginner who wants to get in shape, but you don’t know much about training, then learning the right technique of the squat and gradually overloading it, will be of great use.

-By including squats regularly in your strength training regimen, you will quickly improve the strength and functionality of your lower body musculature.
+No, you don’t have to squat every day, but including squats regularly in your strength training regimen will quickly improve your lower body strength and functionality.

 Of course, you can start off with just your body weight.

-When you feel ready, you can add weights, by utilizing the following:
+And when you feel ready, you can add weights with: